Why Mediate?

 Lower Conflict

 Mediation avoids the polarization of the court process.
 Litigation encourages each of you to take extreme positions in anticipation of a fight.
 This escalates conflict and sets you against each other.
-Mediation helps you identify your needs and resources and explore creative solutions that make the most of your situation, with a vision for healthy stable families for both of you and your children.
+Mediation helps you identify your needs and resources and explore creative solutions that make the most of your situation, with a vision for healthy, stable families for both you and your children.

 You Control the Outcome

-What you agree to, even whether you agree is entirely up to you.
+What you agree to, even whether you agree, is entirely up to you.
 You know your family better than anyone.
-Creating your own parenting plan allows you to tailor it to fit your children and your situation and to make agreements about a wider range of parenting topics.
+Creating your own parenting plan allows you to tailor it to fit your children and your situation, and to make agreements about a wider range of parenting topics.
 Mediating your child support and settlement agreements gives you control over what resources you can expect for your new life.
 Litigation puts you at the mercy of the court.
 Judges have only a few moments and limited information to make decisions that determine your future.

 Lower Cost